 Focus on the student - Individual teachers, grade level teams of teachers, and staff members monitor and discuss in detail students who are struggling with academics, personal issues, or other issues.
 Team members take responsibility for specific students and develop an individual plan with that student, schedule parent meetings, communicate with other teachers, and support the student as needed to improve.
 Provide additional interest activities to increase student participation, school spirit, and ownership on campus.
 Focus on academics - Teachers work collaboratively to maintain high academic standards.
 They communicate expectations for each grade level so that the other teachers are able to prepare and support students accordingly.
 Focus on collaboration - A truly collaborative environment allows faculty, staff, students, and parents to work together on committees, submit their opinions and ideas for improvement.
 Our collaboration extends to our partnership with Lee College to better support students and provide necessary support systems.
 Focus on safety - Measures have been taken to increase student, staff, and overall campus safety.
 Improvement needed in holding students accountable when they are in a non-credit class or when they go to the college.
-Focus on communication - Weekly Administrative Team meetings, Faculty meetings, Staff meetings, and SST meetings, in addition to 2-3 all school assemblies per semester and several grade level meetings, are held to promote communication.
+Focus on communication - Weekly Administrative Team meetings, Faculty meetings, and SST meetings, in addition to 2-3 all school assemblies per semester and several grade level meetings, are held to promote communication.
 In addition, SchoolMessenger is utilized regularly to communicate with parents, REMIND, social media, fliers, and daily announcements are used to keep students informed.
+Focus on family engagement - Monthly Informational sessions, Parent meetings for general information, Parent meetings for specific student concerns.
 Focus on celebrations - Increase frequency and reasons for student/teacher/staff celebrations and make them more meaningful.